-Daylight saving time isn't just an arbitrary annoyance that makes you late to work on that first Monday, it might actually be harming your health.
-A growing body of evidence suggests that messing with our external clocks is seriously disrupting our internal circadian ones, and it's having societal-wide consequences, reports CNN.
+Daylight saving time isn't just an arbitrary annoyance that makes you late to work on that first Monday, it might actually harm your health.
+A growing body of evidence suggests that messing with our external clocks is seriously disrupting our internal circadian ones, according to WebMD.

 Everyone is ruled by a biological clock known as a circadian rhythm.
 Not everyone's rhythm is the same (for instance, some of us are morning larks and others are night owls), but all of our circadian rhythms are set by some degree relative to the presence or absence of daylight.
 So when we suddenly alter the hour that our alarms go off, it confuses our brains and bodies.

 This confusion doesn't just result in a few extra yawns, it disturbs our hormonal balances.
 This can, in turn, result in measured increases in obesity rates, sleep disorders, diabetes, and can even lead to mental health issues.
 Productivity can also suffer.